epw/consensus/consensus_voices.md

 ## Stressors

 During the first session, as you explore the three questions, you will find a main stressor that motivates the scene, write them down.
-After the first session is over, you will use these stressors to create the Fronts for the game, and bring them to life.
+After the first session is over, you will use these stressors to create the Forces for the game, and bring them to life.
 Make sure to have a conversation with players during or before the first session to make sure they can express any stressors or themes they do not want to explore for any reason.
 Here are the stressors that might come up.

 ### Control